iRon7/ConvertTo-Expression/README.md

 ## Parameters

 `-InputObject`
-Specifies the objects to convert to JSON format.
+Specifies the objects to convert to a PSON expression.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.
-You can also pipe an object to ConvertTo-Json.
+You can also pipe an object to ConvertTo-Pson.

 `-Depth`
-Specifies how many levels of contained objects are included in the JSON representation.
+Specifies how many levels of contained objects are included in the PSON representation.
 The default value is 9.

 `-Expand`